MariaCharaKarypidou/ClimateToolbox/src/Kinematics/RelativeVorticity.md

 ## Code
 This tutorial is based on the <a href="https://unidata.github.io/MetPy/latest/index.html#"> MetPy </a> Python library and exploits the <a href="https://unidata.github.io/MetPy/latest/api/generated/metpy.calc.vorticity.html?highlight=vorticity#metpy.calc.vorticity"> vorticity </a> function. \
 Before using the <a href="https://unidata.github.io/MetPy/latest/api/generated/metpy.calc.vorticity.html?highlight=vorticity#metpy.calc.vorticity"> vorticity </a> function, let's take a look at the code. <a href="https://github.com/Unidata/MetPy"> MetPy's repository </a> is openly accesible in Github, making our lives easier.
-If we move to the source code of the <a href="https://github.com/Unidata/MetPy/blob/main/src/metpy/calc/kinematics.py"> Kinematics </a> funtions and look within lines 26-67, we will have a closer look of what happens within the function.
+If we move to the source code of the <a href="https://github.com/Unidata/MetPy/blob/main/src/metpy/calc/kinematics.py"> Kinematics </a> directory and look within lines 26-67, we will have a closer look of what happens within the function.

 As we see, the <a href="https://unidata.github.io/MetPy/latest/api/generated/metpy.calc.vorticity.html?highlight=vorticity#metpy.calc.vorticity"> vorticity </a> function requires the U and V wind components as input.
 In addition, some information about the dx and dy is required, referring to the grid spacing on the x and the y-axis.